CasinosRankCasinosRank

 Who can I call for free help with a gambling problem?

-In Ontario, ConnexOntario runs a free, confidential helpline available 24/7 at 1-866-531-2600, which connects you to local treatment, counselling, and support groups.
-National and other resources include GameSense, the Responsible Gambling Council, and CAMH counselling in Ontario, and every province has its own problem-gambling support line.
-Help is also available for family members and friends affected by someone else's gambling.
+In Ontario, ConnexOntario runs a free, confidential helpline available 24/7 at 1-866-531-2600, which connects people to local treatment, counselling and support.
+The Responsible Gambling Council and CAMH also provide Ontario resources.
+Other provinces have their own support services, and help is available for family members and friends as well as players.

 What are the warning signs of problem gambling?